nhsd-exeter/dos-comparison-tool/README.md

 Unit Tests are written in Typescript and run using Jest.
 They are located in the `__test__` subdirectory of the code it's testing.

     make ui-test

-### Mutation tests

-Mutation testing is a way to measure your tests' effectiveness.
-It will modify your code, run your tests, and then measure the code coverage of your tests.
-The idea is that if your tests don't cover the changes made by the mutation, then your tests are not effective.

-This testing is ran using Stryker.
-The `stryker.conf.js` file is located at `application/ui/stryker.conf.json` For more documentation on Stryker, please visit <https://stryker-mutator.io/docs/stryker-js/introduction/>

-    make typescript-mutation-test

 ### End to End tests